-With the establishment of the United States, many of the original states gave up their claims to land in the West, and ceded principal authority in public land policy to the federal government.
-This may well have proved fortuitous for the maintenance of liberal land policies-which generally evolved over time through new legislations (see table 1.5) to make the terms for individuals seeking to acquire and settle on land progressively easier.43 These changes were the basis of debate among the representatives of the different regions in Congress and elsewhere, often intertwined with other aspects of political disagreement.
+With the establishment of the U.S., many of the original states gave up their claims to land in the West, and ceded principal authority in public land policy, to the federal government.
+This may well have proved fortuitous for the maintenance of liberal land policies - which generally evolved over time through new legislations (see Table 5) to make the terms for individuals seeking to acquire and settle on land progressively easier.
+43 These changes were the basis of debate among the representatives of the different regions in Congress and elsewhere, often intertwined with other aspects of political disagreement.
 This reflected the broad range of issues that the controversies over land dealt with.
-For example, because of the government's budget constraint, there was a tradeoff between revenues from land sales and revenues from the protective tariffs favored by Northeastern manufacturers.
+For example, because of the government's budget constraint, there was a tradeoff between revenues from land sales and revenues from the protective tariffs favored by northeastern manufacturers.
 Given that land policy could influence the distribution of population across regions (and thus wage rates), commodity prices, land value, and the location and structure of output, political disagreement should not have been surprising.
-What is most striking, perhaps, is that despite such political disagreements, a commitment to broad and easy access to those seeking to settle on public lands was generally sustained and deepened.44
+What is most striking, perhaps, is that despite such political disagreements, a commitment to broad and easy access to those seeking to settle on public lands was generally sustained and deepened.
+44

-What may have begun as an intended set policy, however, shifted numerous times over the antebellum period, and later, generally in more liberal directions.
-From 1796 to 1820 the government provided credit to purchasers; this ended following the panic of 1819 and numerous defaults, but the growth of the banking system did minimize its impact.
+What may have begun as a intended set policy, however, shifted numerous times over the antebellum period, and later, generally in more liberal directions.
+From 1796 to 1820, the government provided credit to purchasers, but this ended following the panic of 1819 and numerous defaults, but the growth of the banking system did minimize its impact.
 Other dimensions, however, went into a liberalized direction.
 The pace at which land was surveyed and made available increased.
 The Preemption Act of 1841, following a decade of more individualized legislation in which title was not specified beforehand, permitted settlers (squatters) to purchase settled lands before they would be auctioned, allowing them to keep the value of improvements made before title was legalized.
-The minimum size of purchases fell from 640 acres in 1796 to 40 acres as of 1832, before postbellum adjustments were made due to requirements for larger holdings for desert lands, timber culture, and related matters.
-With the minimum price per acre cut from \$2 in 1796 to \$1.25 after 1820, the minimum purchase price for a plot fell from
+The minimum size of purchases fell from 640 acres in 1796 to 40 acres as of 1832, before postbellum adjustments, were made due to requirements for larger holdings, for desert lands, timber culture, and related matters.
+With the minimum price per acre cut from \$2 in 1796 to \$1.25 after 1820, the minimum purchase for a plot fell from \$1,280 in 1796 to \$50 in 1832.
+Other policies that made land more available followed.
+The Graduation Act of 1854 established that land not yet sold could be sold at a price below \$1.25, with the price prorated based on the length of time before sale (30 cents per acre after thirty years).
+And, in 1862, the Homestead Act (which was extended or liberalized several times more before 1920) provided 160 acres for each family head who either resided on land for five years or who paid \$1.25 per acre after 6 months' residence.
+That the westward movement accelerated over the nineteenth century, and that more individuals from lower income groups were able to acquire land, was to no small degree attributable to the liberal land policies.